JAD-Org/NotePad-/README.md

 #### FrontEnd

-- Acesse a pasta do Frontkend digitando:
+- Acesse a pasta do Frontend digitando:
 ```
- $ cd front
+ $ cd frontend
 ```

 - Para instalar as dependências do projeto: